 Your home network is likely nowhere secure as the purpose-built networks provided by your employer.
 If your home network includes IoT devices such as Smart TVs, fridges, or security cameras, you should place these devices on a separate network.
 Refer to your ISP’s directions for making a guest network via your router.

 The reason for this tip is that IoT devices are not equally secure.
 If an unsecured IoT device is compromised by an attacker they can use that device as an entry point to the rest of your network; this is precisely why endpoint security is so critical for protecting your network as a whole.

 A shocking amount of routers do not force their users to reset the default admin credentials on setup.
 Attackers can use a list of manufacturers, devices, and known default credentials to brute force their way into your network.
 Changing the default credentials to a secure password helps prevent this attack.

 If you are given access to sensitive data as part of your role you need to do everything you can to keep it safe.
 All sensitive data should be kept within pre-approved channels where it can be adequately monitored and managed.
 You should never save sensitive data to your desktop or unauthorized cloud storage accounts.
 You should also avoid sending this data over email, team chat, or personal devices.

 Some workplaces let their employees use their personal devices for work.
 This practice is known as “Bring Your Own Device” or “BYOD”.
 This poses unique security risks as personal device usage is inherently more risky than work-only usage.
-Employers are also limited in how they can monitor and manage personal devices, leaving a significant visibility gap.
+There are also limitations to monitoring the personal devices of remote workers, which leaves a significant visibility gap.